 Arun Mulpur, industry marketing manager for communications, electronics, and semiconductors at MathWorks, said: “The change from 3G to 4G was more of an evolutionary change. ¦ The transition from 4G to 5G, however, will be a fundamental, revolutionary change.”

-A recent report commissioned by the Broadband Stakeholders Group looks at .
+A recent report commissioned by the Broadband Stakeholders Group looks at the barriers to 5G deployment in the UK.
 Some of the key issues identified stem from a lack of articulation in conveying the value of 5G.
 There seems to be a disparity between the marketing messages and the infrastructure changes required to make 5G a reality.
 It can be hard to separate fact from fiction, confusing consumers and holding telecommunications carriers to unreasonably high expectations.

 What is the industry doing about it?